 Omegle is a great place to have conversations with strangers — but when conversations get out of line, your account might get banned.
 This ban is based on your IP address.
 The easiest and often the only way to gain access to Omegle again is to change your IP address.

-A VPN is the perfect tool to change your IP address, enabling you to bypass the Omegle ban.
-How does it work?
+A VPN is the perfect tool to change your IP address, allowing you to bypass the Omegle ban.
+How does that work exactly?

 - Sign up for a reputable VPN provider.
-There are many good options out there, and most of them are fairly affordable.
 Trouble picking one?
 Give NordVPN a try.
-It’s fast, cheap, has loads of available IP addresses to choose from (thousands) and you get a 30-day money-back guarantee.
+It’s fast, cheap, has thousands of available IP addresses to choose from and you get a 30-day money-back guarantee.

 - Turn on the NordVPN app and connect to one of the many servers.
 You will now be browsing the web with a new IP address.

 - Enjoy Omegle with your new IP address.

 Omegle is a simple, easy-to-use, free online chat website and a great way to randomly meet new friends — or eavesdrop on stranger’s conversations.
 But what if you’re suddenly banned from Omegle for seemingly no reason?
 Why does Omegle ban users anyway?
 And, more importantly, how can you get “unbanned” from Omegle?
 We’ll answer all of these questions below.

 What is Omegle?